slacksec/golang-devops-stuff/docs/installing/adding-nodes.rst

 Adding Nodes
 ++++++++++++

-Nodes are a physical or virtual machines with a Docker installation.
+Nodes are physical or virtual machines with a Docker installation.

-Nodes can be either created manually, by provisioning a machine and installing Docker on it, in which case they have to be registered in tsuru.
+Nodes can be either unmanaged, which mean that they were created manually,  by provisioning a machine and installing Docker on it, in which case they have to be registered in tsuru.
 Or they can be automatically managed by tsuru, which will handle machine provisioning and Docker installation using your :ref:`IaaS configuration <iaas_configuration>`.

-The automatically managed option is preferred starting with tsuru 0.6.0.
-There are advantages like automatically healing and scaling of Nodes which will be implemented in the future.
+The managed option is preferred starting with tsuru-server 0.6.0.
+There are advantages like automatically healing and scaling of Nodes.
+The sections below describe how to add managed and unmanaged nodes.

-The sections below describe how to add managed nodes and manually created nodes respectively.
+.. _installing_managed_nodes:

 Managed nodes
 =============